Sickle Cell Care at USA Health

 Pain, infection and lung complications are the more common side effects of sickle cell disease.
 Complications may include stroke, kidney failure, damage to joints and other debilitating conditions.

-The USA Comprehensive Sickle Cell Center provides consultations with primary care physicians throughout the region for the diagnosis, management and treatment of children and adults with sickle cell disease.
+The Johnson Haynes, Jr., M.D., Comprehensive Sickle Cell Center provides consultations with primary care physicians throughout the region for the diagnosis, management and treatment of children and adults with sickle cell disease.

 Adult Sickle Cell Care